saintjr2004/Ikemen-GO-Advanced-Input-Display/README.md

-# Advaced Input Display Module for IKEMEN GO
+# Advanced Input Display Module for IKEMEN GO

 This is a module for the IKEMEN GO engine that displays your inputs in training mode in a way similar to that of commercial fighting games, displaying both your inputs and